 The cargo cover can not be reattached to the back seat clips when a full size tire is stowed.

-13. Install cargo cover over the flat tire and secure with the plastic nut.
+- 13. Install cargo cover over the flat tire and secure with the plastic nut. - 14.
+Unblock the wheels.

 JUMP STARTING YOUR VEHICLE